romanjoffee/sagecreator/README.rst

 |
 | SageCreator is a package meant to simplify cluster setup for Machine Learning in AWS.
 | It does all the heavy lifting to get cluster up and running in a matter of minutes on any of the AWS instance type(s).
-| It is using **spot-instances** by default so it can significantly reduce total cost of running the cluster.
+| It is using **spot-instances** by default which can significantly reduce total cost of running the cluster.
 | If spot instance(s) are not available or the spot-instance price is too low, it falls back to **on-demand** instance(s).
 |
 | After provision you can access **jupyter notebook** that can run your code against provisioned server(s)